FoNE: Precise Single-Token Number Embeddings via Fourier Features: Methods

-Then, we introduce an elementary lemma and demonstrate why FoNE can preserve the numeracy on numbers. \begin{lemma}[Informal version of Lemma \ref{lem:fne_preserve_numeracy:formal}] Given the pair $\left(\cos\left(\tfrac{2\pi}{T}x\right), \sin\left(\tfrac{2\pi}{T}x\right)\right)$, we can recover $x \bmod T$. \end{lemma} \begin{lemma}[FoNE preserves numeracy] Given a number's Fourier Number Embedding $\FoNE(x)$, its integer digit length $m$, and the decimal digit length $n$, by using Lemma~\ref{lem:fne_preserve_numeracy:informal}, we can recover $x \bmod 10^{i}$ for each integer $i$ in the range $-n+1$ to $m$.
+Then, we introduce an elementary lemma and demonstrate why FoNE can preserve the numeracy on numbers. \begin{lemma}[Informal version of Lemma \ref{lem:fne_preserve_numeracy:formal}] Given the pair $ \left(\cos\left(\tfrac{2\pi}{T}x\right), \sin\left(\tfrac{2\pi}{T}x\right)\right) $, we can recover $x \bmod T$. \end{lemma} Hence, by applying Lemma~\ref{lem:fne_preserve_numeracy:informal} to each frequency component in FoNE, we immediately obtain the following result.

-\end{lemma} A natural question that arises here is why do we need $x \bmod 10$ when we know $x \bmod 100$.
-Hence, next, we show the necessity of different periods.
+\begin{lemma}[FoNE preserves numeracy] Given a number's Fourier Number Embedding $\FoNE(x)$, its integer digit length $m$, and the decimal digit length $n$, by using Lemma~\ref{lem:fne_preserve_numeracy:informal}, we can recover $x \bmod 10^{i}$ for each integer $i$ in the range $-n+1$ to $m$.

-\begin{lemma}[Necessity of different periods] When $T$ becomes very large in a circular embedding (Definition \ref{def:circular}), the difference $\frac{2\pi}{T} (x+1) -\frac{2\pi}{T} x$ approaches zero, causing the embedded representations of $x$ and $x+1$ to become arbitrarily close on the unit circle.
+\end{lemma} A natural question that arises here is the need for $x \bmod 10$, if we already know $x \bmod 100$.
+The reason is that even though knowing $x \bmod 100$ exactly suffices to recover $x \bmod 10$, this estimation is noisy in practice.
+When $T$ becomes very large in a circular embedding (Definition \ref{def:circular}), the difference $\frac{2\pi}{T} (x+1) -\frac{2\pi}{T} x$ approaches zero, causing the embedded representations of $x$ and $x+1$ to become arbitrarily close on the unit circle.
 Consequently, a single large $T$ cannot sufficiently distinguish adjacent values in the embedding.
 Hence, one must choose $T$ across a broad range of scales to ensure that the embedding remains adequately distinguishable for all values of $x$.
-In this paper, we choose $T$ as $10^i,~ \forall i$, so that each $T$ effectively captures one digit of $x$. \end{lemma} Note that since FoNE uses the ratio between entries to represent numbers, it is unaffected by layer normalization and RMS normalization (Lemma \ref{lem:fne_preserve_numeracy_layer_norm}), in contrast to xVal \cite{golkar2023xval}, which uses the magnitudes of entries.
+In this paper, we choose $T$ as $10^i,~ \forall i$, so that each $T$ effectively captures one digit of $x$.

 To provide a clear illustration of our method, we present a detailed example demonstrating how we map number $4.17$ to its embedding. \begin{example} Consider $x = 4.17$.
 Its Fourier Number Embedding is given by